Sriram-PR/Terradock/README.md

-# TerraDock: A Modernized OpenStreetMap Tile Server
+# Terradock: A Modernized OpenStreetMap Tile Server

 A containerized OpenStreetMap tile server environment built on Ubuntu 24.04 and PostgreSQL 16.
 This project modernizes the original OSM tile server implementation with updated components and optimized configurations.